JetBrains-Research/tnm/README.md

   Yields a JSON file with a dict of periods that includes the period's entropy and the stats of files changed in that period.
   Each file stat includes entropy and History Complexity Period Factors, such as HCPF2 and HCPF3.

-[//]: # "correct? that includes the period's entropy and the stats of files changed in that period."

 * `WorkTimeMiner` is a simple miner for mining the distribution of commits over time in the week.
   This data can be used, e.g., to improve work scheduling by finding intersections in the time distributions between different developers.

-* `ChangedFilesMiner` is a simple miner for mining sets of changed files for each developer.
-It can be used, for example, to derive sets of files edited in common between multiple developers.
+* `UserChangedFilesMiner` is a simple miner for mining sets of changed files for each developer.
+It can be used, for example, to count how many times a certain file was edited by specific developers.

-[//]: # "edited in common between? = edited by??"

 ### Calculation
 Some forms of data require non-trivial computations.
 To ensure extensibility, processing code is separated from the miners into dedicated classes.